Quantum f-divergences and error correction: Distinguishability measures related to binary state discrimination

 On the other hand, it is easy to see that $\map_\sigma^*(\map(\rho))=(1/3)\pr{e_1}+(2/3)\pr{e_2}\ne\rho$, and therefore \ref{item:special inverse} of Theorem \ref{thm:equality} does not hold, and hence $\map$ is not reversible on the pair $\{\rho,\sigma\}$. \end{ex} \begin{rem} Note that in the setting of Theorem \ref{thm:equality}, if $\map$ is $2$-positive and $\rsr{\map(A)}{\map(B)}{\alpha}=\rsr{A}{B}{\alpha}$ for some $\alpha\in(0,1)$ then $\map_B^*(\map(A))=A$, i.e., the preservation of a R\'enyi $\alpha$-relative entropy with some $\alpha\in(0,1)$ is sufficient for the reversibility of $\map$ on $\{A,B\}$.
 The above example shows that the same is not true for the $0$-relative entropy. \end{rem}

-\begin{cor} Let $\A$ be a $C^*$-algebra of dimension at least $3$.
-Then the Chernoff distance cannot be represented on its state space as a monotone function of an $f$-divergence with an $f\in\F$ such that $|\supp\mu_f|\ge 6$. \end{cor} \begin{proof} Immediate from Example \ref{ex:Chernoff}. \end{proof}
+\begin{cor} Let $\A$ be a $C^*$-algebra which contains at least $3$ orthogonal non-zero projections.
+Then the Chernoff distance cannot be represented on its state space as a monotone function of an $f$-divergence with an operator convex $f$ on $[0,+\infty)$ such that $|\supp\mu_f|\ge 6$. \end{cor} \begin{proof} Immediate from Example \ref{ex:Chernoff}. \end{proof}

 After the above preparation, we are ready to prove the analogue of Theorem \ref{thm:equality} for the preservation of the Chernoff and the Hoeffding distances.
 The preservation of the Chernoff distance was already treated in the proof of Theorem 6 in \cite{Jencova} in the case where both operators are invertible density operators and the substochastic map is the trace-preserving conditional expectation onto a subalgebra.
 We use essentially the same proof to treat the general case below.